Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has three doubles, two triples, four home runs, six walks and nine RBI (25 total hits).
+- Bobby Witt Jr. has 25 hits with three doubles, two triples, four home runs, six walks and nine RBI.
 He's also stolen five bases.

 Witt Jr. Recent Games